Facebook's newest frontier: inside the car

 By Alexei Oreskovic

-SAN FRANCISCO At restaurants, at movies and at the office, checking Facebook has become a regular habit for many of the Internet social network's more than 800 million users.
+SAN FRANCISCO, Jan 9 At restaurants, at movies and at the office, checking Facebook has become a regular habit for many of the Internet social network's more than 800 million users.

 Now that habit has reached a new frontier: the automobile.